raxit65535/H1B-Statestics/README.md

    I took the first JOB_TITLE occurance in dataset, which is associated with SOC_CODE.
 I have provided detail comments to explain each step.

- # Thanking note
- - I would like to extend my gratitude to give me this wonderful opportunity.
-Completing the coding challange was a great learning experience.
-Thank you :)

 ###### note: I was working on different repository at first, but I tried to push the dataset of more than 100 MB on that repository and by mistake commit the transaction.
 Since, then I was not able to push anything, so I made this new repo from scratch after the development was over.